 - Re-conceptualize pricing strategies in accordance to the tax

-Overall, the impact of GST will be transformational as it will affect every aspect of businesses right from the supply chain, technology infrastructure, financial reporting, tax, accounting, and others.
+Overall, the impact of GST will be transformational as it will affect every aspect of business, including the supply chain, technology infrastructure, financial reporting, tax accounting, and more.